 Jumping off from that, let’s look at a classic competition of strength: arm wrestling.
 Here there are no metal bars of unknown strength, just characters of known physical power.
 And since that power doesn’t reasonably bounce around the way dice rolls do, an arm wrestling Contest of ST technically should involve a static comparison of ST in which victory automatically goes to the higher ST, all else being equal.

 But that’s not much fun.
 First, all else isn’t equal: technique matters, as does “grit”, so we maybe add mods for skill and for extra effort.
-(These are both abstract elements, so could reasonably involve dice rolls.)
-The result – two opposing ST scores, each modified appropriately for technique and effort, with victory automatically going to the higher total – would be a perfectly good model for the bout.
+(These are both abstract elements, so involving dice in the mods seems fine.)
+The result โ two opposing ST scores, each modified appropriately for technique and effort, with victory automatically going to the higher total – would be a perfectly good model for the bout.
 But most players want yet more randomness.
 So instead of such a static comparison of modified ST, we use a roll-based Contest of modified ST, because even more randomness in a contested situation is considered fun, and it’s the gaming way to do things.
 It’s all good.

 The Quick and the Regular: which Contest to use?